keunlee/homelab-deployment-openshift-4.4-rhvm-4.3/README.md

 During the creation of the installation config, you may be asked to enter the contents of the cert you pulled down from RHVM 4.3 (or Ovirt 4.3).
 If so, you can enter the contents of that cert here.
 Otherwise, you can opt out.

-Upon sucessful creation of the installation configuration, open and examine the contents of the file `~/.ovirt/ovirt-config.yaml`.
+Upon successful creation of the installation configuration, open and examine the contents of the file `~/.ovirt/ovirt-config.yaml`.
 If you do not have the `ovirt_ca_bundle` parameter as shown below, add it.
 It will look similar to the following in it's entirety.

 ```yaml
 ovirt_url: https://labs.thekeunster.local/ovirt-engine/api